Bamboozled by Bamboo Baby Clothes? Uncovering the Hidden Truths

 Better Alternatives

-If bamboo baby clothes aren’t the eco-friendly dream they’re marketed to be, what are some better options?
+If bamboo baby clothes aren't what they're marketed to be, what should you reach for instead?

 Cotton

-Regular cotton might not sound as glamorous, but it’s a reliable and often better alternative.
-It’s durable, breathable, and less likely to cause allergic reactions.
-Plus, the environmental impact of cotton, especially if you opt for brands committed to sustainable practices, can be more straightforward and less chemically intensive than bamboo viscose.
+Regular cotton might not sound as glamorous, but it's a reliable and often better choice.
+It's durable, breathable, and less likely to cause allergic reactions.
+The environmental impact of cotton, especially from brands committed to sustainable practices, is more straightforward and less chemically intensive than bamboo viscose.
+If you want to understand why premium cotton is worth the extra thought, we wrote about it in detail.

 Hemp